-Commonly called ‘Benzos’, benzodiazepines, a group of synthetic chemicals that act as depressants on the central nervous system.
+Benzodiazepines (or 'benzos') are a group of synthetic chemicals that act as depressants on the central nervous system.
 They act as, and are sub divided into, anxiolytics, hypnotics, sedatives and anti-convulsants.
 They also work as muscle-relaxants.
+Many different benzos exist, the most commonly prescribed ones being Diazepam (Valium), Alprazolam (Xanax), Lorezepam and Temazepam.
+Other benzodiazepines also include Oxazepam, Midazolam and Etizolam.